The Core Curriculum is one of the most profound intellectual and personal experiences students have at Columbia College.

 Do I need a certain edition or version of the book?

-Do I need to have finished the entire book or set of readings by the first session?
+Do I need to read the entire book by the first session?

-No. The professor will post a reading plan that assumes you have not read any of the book before the first session.
+No. The reading plans provided assume you have not read any of the book before the first session.

 Can non-alumni join?